Fellows of King’s College

 Mr Craig Chapman – King’s College 1984 – 1989

-- Mr Craig Chapman is a partner at Gadens Lawyers.
+- Mr Craig Chapman is Principal Partner at Dentons.
 Craig advises banks, financial institutions and corporate borrowers on a broad range of syndicated and bilateral transactions involving property and construction finance, acquisition finance (both takeover and management buy-out/buy-in), project finance, structured finance and general corporate finance.

 - He was a member of the KCSC Executive for a number of years and Senior Resident in 1989.
 He has previously served on the KOCA Inc., the College Council and the Foundation & Fundraising Committee.
-He was re-appointed to the College Council in 2012.
+He was re-appointed to the College Council in 2012 and only recently retired for the Council in 2020.

 Mr Neil Chesworth – King’s College 1969 – 1972